 There is a danger, though.
 You would only really do that if you have a well-established brand and you’ve spent a fair bit marketing your logo so that everyone knows where it is that’s instantly recognizable.
 Only then would you be able to really take these two separate elements and use them in their own situation, because you have the confidence that people would know what it is.

-But it gives you adaptability for different marketing situations as print, digital, screen, all that sort of thing.
+But it gives you adaptability for different marketing situations as a print, digital, screen, all that sort of thing.

 Examples of a combination logo would be Pizza Hut, Adidas and Burger King.